Dorothy Buffum Chandler: Philanthropy

 In 1956, President Dwight D. Eisenhower appointed Chandler to his Committee on Education Beyond the High School and, in 1964, President Lyndon B. Johnson named her to the U.S. Advisory Commission on Information.

 As the wife of the publisher of the city's leading newspaper, Chandler became active in Los Angeles cultural circles.
 In 1951, a financial crisis closed the Hollywood Bowl during its summer season.
 Chandler chaired a committee that organized a series of fundraising concerts that led to the Bowl's reopening.
 She later served as president of its parent organization, the Southern California Symphony Association.
-Chandler served as a regent and chairwoman of the Building Committee of the University of California from 1954 to 1968, during its period of most rapid growth, when the system grew from five to nine campuses.
+Chandler served as a chairwoman of the Building Committee and regent of the University of California from 1954 to 1968, during its period of most rapid growth, when the system grew from five to nine campuses.
 She also served as a trustee of Occidental College from 1952 to 1967.

 Chandler later led a nine-year effort to build a performing arts center for the city of Los Angeles.
 In 1955, she raised $400,000 at a benefit concert at the Ambassador Hotel featuring Dinah Shore, Danny Kaye and Jack Benny.
 Chandler sought funds from both the long established "old money" families of Pasadena, but also to "new money" communities on the city's Westside and Hollywood, many of whom were Jewish.
 Attorney Paul Ziffren remarked that "before the Music Center, Jews were not a part of the social life of this community."
 He regarded Chandler to be "primarily responsible for opening up this community in terms of Jews and Gentiles."
 Chandler eventually garnered enough donations to cover $20 million of the estimated $35 million total cost; the remainder was paid through private bond sales.

 Chandler was featured on the cover of the December 18, 1964, issue of Time magazine, which praised her fundraising efforts as "perhaps the most impressive display of virtuoso money-raising and civic citizenship in the history of U.S. womanhood."
 The Los Angeles Music Center held its first performance on December 6, 1964.
 Chandler hired its first conductor, Zubin Mehta, to lead the Los Angeles Philharmonic orchestra.
 The complex was completed in 1967, consisting of three venues: the Dorothy Chandler Pavilion, named in honor of Chandler, the Mark Taper Forum and the Ahmanson Theatre.
 The Chandler Pavilion served as the home of the Los Angeles Philharmonic from 1964 until 2003, when the Music Center opened its fourth hall, the Walt Disney Concert Hall.

 Author David Halberstam referred to Chandler as a "woman before her time.
 A feminist in pioneer country.
 Always, above all else, a presence."
 Former Mayor Tom Bradley declared her "a giant in the cultural life of Los Angeles.
 We shall always remember her whenever we see the Music Center, knowing that without her vision and energetic leadership, it would not have been built in our lifetime."
 On September 17, 2005, the Walt Disney Concert Hall held a Dorothy Chandler memorial concert.